What Does a Nurse Practitioner Do? (NP Duties by Specialty)

 Palliative care is often confused with hospice care, and while there can be some overlap there are important differences.
 As a palliative care nurse practitioner, you are responsible for making patients as comfortable as possible while they continue healing.
 Palliative care nurse practitioners do not necessarily work with patients at the end of life, though they can.
 You also work with patients and their families on coping with chronic illness diagnoses.
 Like most nurse practitioners your duties will also include assessment, diagnosis, and treatment.
 You will be required to use your empathy and knowledge of chronic illness and psychology to care for the entire patient and their family as they battle difficult illnesses.

-20. What Does a Pediatric Nurse Practitioner Do?
+20. Pediatric Nurse Practitioner

 If you love kids than working as a pediatric nurse practitioner

 is the path for you.
 In this nurse practitioner role, you will provide primary or acute care to children depending on what certification exam you took.
 You will do well-child exams, work closely with parents to assess children, order imaging and labs when indicated, and diagnose and treat.
 You may work in hospital settings caring for more severely ill children, or in outpatient clinics or schools providing routine care.
 You will also be able to do small surgical procedures depending on your clinical setting.

 Psychiatric mental health nurse practitioners assess, diagnose, and treat a variety of mental health conditions for people of all ages.
 You may care for people suffering from addiction, trauma, depression, anxiety, personality disorders, schizophrenia, and more.
 Psychiatric mental health nurse

 practitioners are responsible for prescribing psychiatric drugs and monitoring the patient’s response.
 You will work closely with patients to develop optimal treatment plans for their condition(s).